Step 1: Get assessed

-The assessment needs to be organised prior to accessing residential care services.
-Your doctor or social work team at any hospital, can organise the assessment, or you can call My Aged Care 1800 200 422 and they will arrange the assessment.
+An assessment needs to be organised prior to accessing residential care services.
+Your doctor or a social work team at any hospital can organise the assessment, or you can call My Aged Care on 1800 200 422.

 - Daily care fee

-This fee covers daily living costs, such as meals, cleaning, power & laundry.
-The current fee is $51.63 per day, and this fee changes on 20 March & 20 September in line with the increase to the aged pension.
+This fee covers daily living costs, such as meals, cleaning, power and laundry.
+The current fee is $52.71 per day, and this fee changes on 20 March & 20 September in line with the increase to the aged pension.

-If your Assets & Income are above a certain level as determined by your assessment, you can be asked to contribute an additional amount to your care, as assessed by Department Human Services.
-Means tested fees are capped at a maximum of $27,752 annually, and $66,610 over three years.
+If your assets and income are above a certain level as determined by your assessment, you may be asked to contribute an additional amount to your care, as assessed by the Australian Government.
+Means tested fees are capped at a maximum of $28,338.71 annually, and $68,012.98 in your lifetime.

-An estimate of costs can be obtained by completing the Residential Care Fee Estimator on this link.
+An estimate of costs can be obtained by completing the Residential Care Fee Estimator via this link.

 This process takes time (about 4-weeks), so you should lodge your Asset & Income Assessment as soon as possible.
-The Form SA-457 can be obtained from the link below to the My Aged Care website.
+The Form SA-457 can be obtained from this link on the My Aged Care website.